lgreski/RepData_PeerAssessment1/PA1_template.md

      unzip(zipfile = "activity.zip")
 }
 ```

-For reading the file, we prefer Hadley Wickham's `readr` package, which runs orders of magnitude faster than read routines in Base R. The data is comma separated, so we'll use `read_csv` to load the activity data.
+For reading the file we prefer Hadley Wickham's `readr` package to the base functionality, because `readr` runs orders of magnitude faster than read routines in Base R. The data is comma separated, so we'll use `read_csv` to load the activity data.

 ```r